Contributor: Meghan Vestal. Lesson ID: 12115

 The early Native Americans would have thought your home was huge and luxurious!
 Most of the things you have in your home did not exist thousands of years ago.

 The types of homes the Native Americans lived in depended on the tribe.
 Some early Native American tribes were nomadic.
-This means they were constantly moving to follow their food source, the buffalo.
+This means they constantly moved to follow their food source, the buffalo.

-Since nomadic tribes were constantly moving, they needed homes that could move with them.
+Since nomadic tribes constantly moved, they needed homes that could move with them.
 These tribes lived in tipis.
 Tipis could be quickly taken down, moved, and assembled again.

-Tipis were made out of animal skins and long sticks or branches.
-The skins were then wrapped around the sticks or branches to make a temporary home, like a tent.
+Tipis were made from animal skins and long sticks or branches.
+The skins were wrapped around the sticks or branches to make a temporary home, like a tent.

 Each structure was built from similar materials, but they have very different shapes.
 Wigwams were small and rounded, while longhouses were long, rectangular structures.

-Typically, only one family would live in a wigwam, while several families would live in a longhouse.
+Typically, only one family would live in a wigwam, while several would live in a longhouse.

 You most likely go to a store or the mall when you need a new coat.
 Stores and malls did not exist thousands of years ago.
 The early Native Americans got their food and the materials to build their homes from nature.